-Submission of abstracts is now invited for the poster/platform free communications sessions and is open to members of the British Chapter as well as non-members.
-These should be submitted under one of the following two categories:
+Submission of abstracts is now invited for the poster/platform free communications sessions and is open to members of the British / Irish Branch as well as non-members.
+These should be submitted under one of the following three categories:

 Those accepted for poster presentations should follow these guidelines

 Up to six of the best abstracts in the ‘General Abstract’ category will be selected for platform presentation and up to five of the ‘Basic Science’ abstracts will be selected for oral communication in the Basic Science Session, held jointly with Epilepsy Research UK.
 Expert-led poster tour of selected posters will also take place throughout the meeting, giving researchers the opportunity to present their work.

 In the ‘General Abstract’ category, prizes are awarded for the best Platform Presentations (1st prize – £250, and 2nd prize – £125).
 Prizes are also awarded to the best abstracts chosen for the expert-led poster presentations (1st prize – £100, and 2nd prize – £50).

 Abstracts must be no more than 400 words.

 Authors of the highest ranking will be invited to give a platform presentation, or will be invited to present in the Expert Led Poster Presentation session.

 The Council of the British Branch of the International League Against Epilepsy (ILAE) and Epilepsy Research UK (ERUK) are pleased to announce their intention to award The Celine Newman Basic Science in Epilepsy Award at the Annual Scientific Meeting of the ILAE British Branch in Birmingham 2019.
 The Award, worth £500, will be given to the best presentation and judged by a panel comprising representatives from the ILAE and ERUK.